rei/rei-cedar-docs/docs/getting-started/as-a-designer/README.md

 ## Cedar UI Toolkit

-Note: Cedar’s UI Toolkit is only available for REI employees and approved third-party vendors.
+Note: Cedar's UI Toolkit is only available for REI employees and approved third-party vendors.
 If you are an external vendor that needs access, please email cedar@rei.com.

 ### Toolkit Versions

 The Cedar Sketch UI Toolkit provides reusable patterns and styles using Sketch symbols, Text Styles, and Layer Styles.
 There are 3 Toolkit versions of Cedar:
 - __[CDR Toolkits · vCurrent](https://share.goabstract.com/ab520e30-0db8-4e5d-8310-cea8739da61c):__ Present; this is the current stable release of Cedar and will be updated on our regular release schedule.
-This is the version you’d use in most cases.
+This is the version you'd use in most cases.
 - __[CDR Toolkits · vNext](https://share.goabstract.com/b776d364-237a-4885-8849-610ac7afdfe5):__ Future; the next version under development and constantly changing.
 - __[CDR Toolkits · vLegacy](https://share.goabstract.com/d6622675-42d4-40ab-a31a-64669e0d0000):__ Past; if you need an older version of the Toolkit, it is archived here.
 Use this only if you cannot use _vCurrent_ or _vNext_.